ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 6. Add a Proven Gospel Message to Your Web Site

 ACTS main gospel message, "How to Be Sure You're a Real Christian" has been used for more than three decades in printed form and has received several thousand salvation responses.
-Since going online a few short years ago, ACTS has received more than 20,000 salvation and re-commitment to Jesus Christ responses from around the world.
-Back to the Bible also used this gospel message on their web site for several years and received more than 8,000 salvation responses.
-In the past six months ACTS has received more than 2800 salvation and re-commitment to Jesus Christ responses from 109 countries.
+Since going online a few short years ago, ACTS has received more than 34,000 salvation and re-commitment to Jesus Christ responses from around the world.
+In the past twelve months ACTS has received more than 2800 salvation and re-commitment to Jesus Christ responses from 109 countries.

 This gospel message can be added to and made an integral part of your web site so that salvation responses can come back to you, or if you prefer, they can come to ACTS.
 We recommend to have them come to you for your more personal contact.